SmaertBoty/MC-Tools/README.md

 ### `packet_use(x,y,z,direction="up",hand="main")`
 - Do a right click on a block on the server side
-- x, y, z all floats / integers
+- `x, y, z`: all floats / integers
-- direction: up/down or NESW as string (example: "north") (OPTIONAL, DEFAULTS TO "up")
+- `direction`: up/down or NESW as string (example: "north") (OPTIONAL, DEFAULTS TO "up")
-- hand: "main" for main hand, "off" for off hand (OPTIONAL, DEFAULTS TO "main")
+- `hand`: "main" for main hand, "off" for off hand (OPTIONAL, DEFAULTS TO "main")

 ### `packet_mine(x,y,z,direction="up",hand="main")`
 - Mine a block on the server side (not instant!)
-- x, y, z all floats / integers
+- `x, y, z`: all floats / integers
-- direction: up/down or NESW as string (example: "north") (OPTIONAL, DEFAULTS TO "up")
+- `direction`: up/down or NESW as string (example: "north") (OPTIONAL, DEFAULTS TO "up")
-- hand: "main" for main hand, "off" for off hand (OPTIONAL, DEFAULTS TO "main")
+- `hand`: "main" for main hand, "off" for off hand (OPTIONAL, DEFAULTS TO "main")

 ### `crash()`
 - Performs a graceful crash (saves game before crashing)